thomazyazima/thomazyazima.github.io/week-1/4-beginning-HTML/readme.md

 ## Summary
 In this challenge, you will be building an html-only clone of [Berkshire Hathaway's website](http://www.berkshirehathaway.com/).
 It's a pretty simple site, but can be done in various ways.

+If you want to pair on this, we recommend going through Release 0 prior to pairing.
+Then get together with your pair for releases 1 and 2.

 ## Releases

 ## Release 0: Learn Basic HTML

 - Go through [codecademy](http://www.codecademy.com/en/tracks/web) sections:
   - HTML Basics
   - HTML Basics II (Sections 1-6 Only.
 Skip the styling sections.)